chrishanyu/collab-canvas/CHECKPOINT-1-SETUP.md

 **❌ If it fails:**
 - Check browser console for errors
-- Verify OPENAI_API_KEY is set in Vercel
+- Verify `OPENAI_API_KEY` is set in Vercel environment variables (NO `VITE_` prefix!)
-- Check Network tab for `/api/ai-command` request
+- Check Network tab: Should see POST to `/api/ai-command`
+- Check Vercel Function Logs in dashboard

 ---

 ### Test 2: Create Blue Rectangle ✅

-1. **Type command:** `Create a blue rectangle`
+1. **Type command:** `Make a blue rectangle`
 2. **Click "Send"**
 3. **Expected behavior:**
-   - Same loading/success flow as Test 1
-   - Blue rectangle appears on canvas
+   - Blue rectangle appears at center
+   - Toast: "✓ Created 1 shape"

 ---